-In the previous BANI sessions, we explored how mentoring can support individuals in a Brittle, Anxious, Nonlinear, and Incomprehensible (BANI) world, as described by Jamais Cascio, an American anthropologist and futurist.
+In the previous BANI sessions, we explored how mentoring can support individuals in a Brittle, Anxious, Nonlinear and Incomprehensible (BANI) world, as described by Jamais Cascio, an American anthropologist and futurist.
 I’ve decided to continue this theme in our webinar series, as the geo-political and economic situation globally appears to have become even more BANI in the first three months of 2025!

 Mentoring in a BANI World — Five free mentor CPD sessions